Jacob Le Maire: Biography

 Le Maire was aboard the ship Amsterdam on this journey home, but died en route.
 Van Spilbergen was at his deathbed and took Le Maire's report of his trip, which he included in his book Mirror of the East and West Indies.
 The rest of the crew arrived in the Netherlands on 1 July 1617, two years and 17 days after they departed.
 Jacob's father Isaac challenged the confiscation and the conclusion of the VOC, but it took him until 1622 until a court ruled in his favour.
 He was awarded 64,000 pounds and retrieved his son's diaries (which he then published as well), and his company was allowed trade via the newly discovered route.
-Unfortunately, by then, the Dutch West Indies Company had claimed the same waters.
+Unfortunately, by then, the Dutch West India Company had claimed the same waters.